Burial and Memorial Benefits

 Government Furnished Headstones, Markers or Medallions: Upon request, the VA furnishes (at no charge to the applicant) a government headstone or marker for the grave of any deceased eligible Veteran in any cemetery around the world, regardless of their date of death.
 Flat markers (granite, marble, or bronze) and upright headstones (granite or marble) are available.
 The style chosen must be consistent with existing monuments at the place of burial.
 Bronze niche markers are also available to mark columbaria used for inurnment of cremated remains.
 For eligible Veterans that died on or after 1 Nov 1990 and whose grave is marked with a privately purchased headstone, VA may also furnish a headstone or marker to supplement the graves or a Medallion to be affixed to a privately purchased headstone.

-Instructions for Ordering a PMC Using Our Toll-Free Fax Line: This service is available for PMC requests for all Veterans that are buried in a Private Cemetery, State Veterans Cemetery, and in a VA national cemetery.
+Instructions for Ordering a PMC Online, In Person, by Mail or by Fax: This service is available for PMC requests for all Veterans that are buried in a Private Cemetery, State Veterans Cemetery, and in a VA national cemetery.

 VA Burial Allowances: Effective July 7, 2014, VA changed its monetary burial benefits regulations to simplify the program and pay eligible Survivors more quickly and efficiently.
 These regulations will authorize VA to pay, without a written application, most eligible Surviving Spouses basic monetary burial benefits at the maximum amount authorized in law through automated systems rather than reimbursing them for actual costs incurred.